-Here at Accident Claims UK, we have a team of specialist advisors who can offer free advice and a no-obligation assessment of any negligence claim.
-Furthermore, our solicitors have decades of experience making claims, including those for medical negligence in hospitals.
+Here at Accident Claims, we work with a panel of solicitors that have three decades of experience making claims, including those for hospital negligence.
 If you’re ready to discuss your claim now, please call 0800 073 8801 today.

 Alternatively, should you wish to know more about the types of negligence at Ipswich Hospital which could lead to a compensation claim, please continue reading.